karthickdeepan3/digital-forensics-experiments-2025/exp06-sleuthkit/README.md

 ---

 ## ✅ Result
-The `.E01` forensic image was successfully mounted as a virtual disk (E:) and analyzed using The Sleuth Kit.
+The `.E01 E02` forensic image was successfully mounted as a virtual disk (E:) and analyzed using The Sleuth Kit.
 File system details, partitions, and deleted files were extracted and recovered, demonstrating digital evidence analysis using open-source forensic tools.

----

-## 👨‍💻 Author Information
-**Name:** Karthick Deepan K
-**Course:** B.Tech – Computer Science (Cyber Security)
-**Institution:** Kalasalingam Academy of Research and Education
-**Experiment:** Ex.
-No. 6 – Sleuth Kit Forensic Analysis
-**Date:** October 2025
-**OS Used:** Windows 11
-**Tools:** Sleuth Kit v4.14.0, OSFMount

----

-## 🏁 Summary
-Through this experiment, the forensic image `4Dell Latitude CPi.E01` was successfully analyzed.
-TSK tools were used to extract file system metadata, view partition tables, and recover deleted evidence.
-This demonstrates the importance of Sleuth Kit in digital investigations for extracting and preserving digital evidence efficiently and reliably.

 ---